Anthony_Nolan_Patients_&_Families_100617_0450

 What is a stem cell?

-On this page we’ll explain what stem cells are, why they are important, how they work, and why you might need a stem cell transplant.
+If you’ve found out that you need a stem cell transplant, one of your first thoughts might be ‘what is a stem cell?’
+On this page we’ll explain what stem cells are, why they’re important, and why you might need a stem cell transplant.

 What are stem cells?

-Stem cells are immature cells in your body.
-This means they can divide and develop into all the different types of specialised cells your body needs.
+Stem cells have an important role in your body.
+They are a type of immature cell which can divide and develop into all the different types of specialised cells your body needs.

-Specialised cells make everything from your organs and muscles, to your nerves and blood.
 All specialised cells start as stem cells.
+You need specialised cells to make everything in your body – from your organs and muscles, to your nerves and blood.
+Stem cells act like templates with instructions for creating new cells.

 Illustration of a blood stem cell